Skip to main content

 The Role of Androgens in Modulating the HPA Axis and Anxiety

-In men, the anxiolytic effects of are mediated not only through direct GABAergic modulation but also through its influence on the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s central stress response system.
+In men, the anxiolytic effects of testosterone replacement therapy are mediated not only through direct GABAergic modulation but also through its influence on the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s central stress response system.
 Low testosterone levels are often correlated with HPA axis dysregulation, characterized by elevated cortisol levels.
 Cortisol, the primary stress hormone, has a complex relationship with the brain; while acutely necessary, chronic elevation can be neurotoxic and is strongly linked to anxiety and depression.

 Testosterone has been shown to exert a regulatory influence on the HPA axis, helping to normalize cortisol output.
 By restoring testosterone to youthful physiological levels, TRT can help dampen an overactive stress response at its source.
 This provides a powerful, upstream mechanism for anxiety reduction.